dmh2000/telemetry/README.md

 Go to [Step 1](step1/README.md).
 During the setup you will be following a tutorial on the Azure website, but the step 1 readme has some extra information and hints that can help out when doing the tutorial.

-## Step 2 - Sending Commands to the IOT Device
+## Step 2 - Azure Sending Commands to the IOT Device

 Now that the IOT device is sending its data to Azure, and I can read it from my workstation,  I need to see how to send commands to the device.